What is geriatric medicine and what conditions can it treat?

 Major Areas of Specialisation

-Below are some of the conditions our specialists treat.
-Our dedicated professionals will ensure a rigorous process of diagnosis, as well as a complete treatment plan, follow up care and rehabilitation.
-As well as comprehensive care, our specialists aim to slow down the progress of your condition, where possible, alleviate your pain, and help you or your loved ones embark on the road to recovery.
+Below are some of the services our specialists provide.
+Our dedicated professionals will ensure a rigorous process of diagnosis, as well as a complete treatment plan, follow-up care, and rehabilitation for you or your elderly loved ones.
+As well as comprehensive care, our geriatricians aim to slow down the progress of any existing conditions where possible, alleviate pain, and help you or your loved ones live fulfilling lives by managing your health appropriately.

 - Assessment and management of geriatric syndromes (impaired cognition, impaired mobility, incontinence, nutritional issues in older persons, frailty, polypharmacy, impaired swallowing)